xts2002/demo-ci/README.md

 This repository contains a practical exercise to set up and use a **Continuous Integration (CI) Server**.
 The objective is to provide students with a first contact with this important tool when developing software nowadays.

-For more details on **Continuous Integration (CI)**, we recommend reading [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.
+For more details on CI, we recommend reading [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.

 Even though there are many CI servers in the market, in this exercise, we will use the CI service provided by GitHub, which is called **GitHub Actions**.
 This service can be accessed in the top menu of any GitHub repo.

 ![GitHub Actions](./images/ci-github-actions.png)

 GitHub Actions allows us to execute external applications when GitHub detects some events in a repository.
-Our goal is to set up a CI server to compile our source code and run the tests when a Pull Request (PR) is open.
+Our goal is to set up a CI server to compile and build a simple Java program and then run the tests.
+This pipeline will be executed every time a Pull Request (PR) is open.

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)